 Warhammer 40,000.
 It never got better.
 Warhammer 40000 is just one long love poem dedicated to this trope.

 An appropriate example: The Eldar.
-Once rulers of a galaxy-spanning empire whose technology had relieved it's every citizen of all need for manual labour and given them the ability to move planets "to get a better view" and extinguish stars descended into anarchy amidst an orgy of cultish violence and depravity, destroying their empire and much of their civilization.
+Once rulers of a galaxy-spanning empire whose technology had relieved its every citizen of all need for manual labour, given them the ability to move planets "to get a better view", and extinguish stars, they descended into anarchy amidst an orgy of cultish violence and depravity, destroying their empire and much of their civilization.
 Then it got worse: The combined lust and excess of the species coalesced in the Warp to spawn a new Dark God, destroying their homeworld, everything around it for about fifty light-years and submerging the entire region in a Warp-realspace overlap where Daemons play amongst the ruins of the lost Eldar civilisation.

 Then it got even worse: That new dark god eats Eldar souls for breakfast, literally, and consequently hunts down and destroys the few survivors wherever possible.
 Oh and then the Humans grew to fill most of the power vacuum, and also want to hunt the last dregs of the Eldar to extinction.
 This isn't anything personal though; the Imperium feels that way about all sentient alien species without fear or favour.